openedx/paragon/src/TransitionReplace/README.md

 notes: ''
 ---

 Manages a transition when replacing content.
-By default this component will transition the height and do a cross-fade.
+By default, this component will transition the height and do a cross-fade.
 The transition can be customized.

 TransitionReplace expects only one child at any time.
 Swap content inside the component (usually based on some state).

-### Usage
+### Basic usage

 ```jsx live
 () => {